Using Display Conditions in BEE Pro

 Conditional statements, easy and fast

-Display conditions is a fantastic new feature that allows for conditional statements in email messages created with BEE Pro, easy and fast, like all things in the BEE editor!
+Display conditions is a fantastic new feature that allows for conditional statements in the emails created with BEE Pro, easy and fast, like all things in the BEE editor!
 Display conditions are available in all BEE Pro plans.

 Display conditions allow you the ability to pick a condition (or write one from scratch if you are technically savvy), apply it to a row, and thus show different content based on who the recipient is.